This Tokyo house NA by Japanese architect Sou Fujimoto has hardly any walls and looks like scaffolding.

 Text by the Architects

 Described as “a unity of separation and coherence,” the house acts as both a single room and a collection of rooms.
-The loosely defined program and the individual floor plates create a setting for a range of activities that can take place at different scales.
-The house provides spaces of intimacy if two individuals choose to be close while also accommodating for a group of guests by distributing people across the house.
+The loosely defined program and the individual floor plates create a setting for various activities that can take place at different scales.
+The house provides spaces of intimacy if two individuals choose to be close while also accommodating a group of guests by distributing people across the house.

 Ranging in size from 21 to 81 square feet, each floor plate is linked by various stairs and ladders, including short runs of fixed and movable steps.
 Stratifying floor plates in a furniture-like scale allows the structure to serve many functions, such as providing for circulation, seating, and workings spaces.

-The HVAC and plumbing equipment, as well as storage and lateral bracing, are located in the thick, north-facing wall at the rear of the house.
+The HVAC and plumbing equipment and storage and lateral bracing are located in the thick, north-facing wall at the rear of the house.
 A full-height bookshelf provides additional lateral bracing and lightweight concrete panels integrated within the side elevations.

-Additionally, curtains were installed to provide temporary partitions that address the concern for privacy and separation.
+Additionally, curtains were installed to provide temporary partitions that address privacy and separation concerns.